'RHONY' Bethenny Frankel Calls Out Other Housewives And Their Fake Businesses

 If you thought it was just Carole Radziwill that Bethenny Frankel was battling with on Real Housewives of New York you’d be wrong.
 After last night’s episode aired, Frankel started tweeting after a fan asked why she didn’t attend Ramona Singer”s party for her alleged skincare line.

-The fan wondered why Frankel as a business woman wouldn’t give credit to another one of the Housewives trying to build a brand.
+The fan wondered on Twitter why Frankel as a business woman wouldn’t give credit to another one of the Housewives trying to build a brand.

 “You could have acknowledged her invitation or her progress with her skin care line.”